 These financial statements are presented in Naira, which is the Group's presentation currency.
 The figures shown in the financial statements are denominated in Naira and in thousands.
-The financial statements are prepared under historical cost concepts.

 The preparation of financial statements in conformity with IFRSs requires the directors to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.